polyswarm/microengine-webhooks-py/README.md

 ```

 As an example, for handling URL bounties gracefully,
-you can change the `engine.py` file to have this new lines:
+you can change the `engine.py` file to have these new lines:

 ```diff
 # import polyswarm_engine as ps